|CC image on Flickr by selva|

 Mike worked on one of the top floors of Tower 2 of the World Trade Center.
 After the first tower was hit, he received word from upper management that there was no reason to panic and workers should return to their desks.
 Mike's gut told him otherwise.
 And so, at the risk of behaving as an insubordinate worker, Mike headed for the stairwell.
 It had been drilled into his head, as it has been for many of us, that in case of emergency, you should take the stairs, not the elevator.
 And so he began his descent.

 The stairwell Mike entered was soon a crowded one in which the pace of movement was excruciatingly slow.
-In more time than his instinct was comfortable with, he had only descended 20 stories.
+In more time than his instincts were comfortable with, he had only descended 20 stories.
 More than 80 remained.
 Remembering that there was an express elevator to the ground floor in one of the nearby lobbies, Mike stood immobile, with a decision before him.
 He could do as he was told and remain in the stairwell, or gamble on the express exit.
 Assessing the situation and using his judgment, he chose the latter.

 Squeezing his way into the nearby lobby, Mike stood as close to an elevator door as he could get.
 As people continued to pour in behind him, he soon found himself once again immobile and for a moment wondered if he had made the right decision.
 And then he heard a ping.